 While the empirical data we collected through the job analysis process validated that much of the original ICF Core Competency model remains relevant and reflected in current coaching practice, this new competency model offers a simpler, more streamlined structure and integrates consistent, clear language.

-On December 10, 2019, ICF staff hosted a pair of webinars regarding the revised competency model.
-Download slides and view the recordings below.
+On December 10, 2019, ICF staff hosted a pair of webinars taking a more in-depth look at the updated ICF Core Competency model.
+Download the slides and view the recordings below.